franciscoengenheiro/concurrent-problem-sets/README.md

 #### Style of synchronization
-The implementation uses a lock-free *retry* style of synchronization, where a thread that sees a change of state will try to update the state of the combinator until it can or sees another thread updating the state.
+The implementation uses a lock-free *retry* style of synchronization, where a thread that sees a change of state will try to update the state of the combinator until it can or sees that the state has already been updated by another thread.

-The combinators implementation uses the [TreiberStack](src/main/kotlin/pt/isel/pc/problemsets/sync/lockfree/TreiberStack.kt) data structure, learned in lectures, which is a lock-free stack.
+The combinators implementation uses the [TreiberStack](src/main/kotlin/pt/isel/pc/problemsets/sync/lockfree/TreiberStack.kt) data structure, which is a lock-free stack.
 A `toList` method was added to this stack to return a list of the elements in it.
-The method was also designed to be lock-free, although it will always provide a *snapshot* of the stack at the time of the call and cannot guarantee the current state of the stack.
+The method was also designed to be lock-free, although it will always provide a *snapshot* of the stack at the time of the call and cannot guarantee the current state of the stack did not change after the call.

 An implementation that is *lock-based*, and that was the starting point of this implementation,